archiebenn/lichess_analogue/README.md

 # Lichess LED Board
-Repo for code, set up,and building of a LED-activated physical chess board linked to Lichess for playing online or against a computer on a physical board.
+Repo for code, set up, and building of an Lichess-linked and LED-activated physical chess board to play online or against a computer live with physical pieces.

 ## Setup
 ### Pre-filled API token form: